History of St. Paul Catholic Church

 The success and growth of the Leesburg church warranted the addition of a parochial school.
 The two-story building was completed in 1961 in time for a September opening.
-Within two years the original staff was enriched by the acquisition of three nuns: Sisters Clelia, Mary Magdalene, and Thaddeus.
-More grades were opened up, and because the nuns were in such short supply, St. Paul’s secured the services of more lay teachers to instruct a total of eight grades.
-In 1969, however, problems with funding and administration forced the school’s closure.
+Within two years the original staff was enriched by the addition of three nuns: Sisters Clelia, Mary Magdalene, and Thaddeus.
+More grades were opened, and because the nuns were in such short supply, St. Paul’s secured the services of more lay teachers to instruct a total of eight grades.
+However In 1969, funding and administration problems forced the school’s closure.

-In the early 1970’s it was evident that more space was needed to accommodate the Catholic community and winter visitors.
+In the early 1970s, it was evident that more space was needed to accommodate the Catholic community and winter visitors.
 In 1975, serious plans had shaped up for a new church.
 Following groundbreaking ceremonies, work began in November 1976.
 In November 1977, the sanctuary was complete.

 Father J. Keith Symons, later Bishop of Pensacola-Tallahassee and the Diocese of Palm Beach, had served as pastor of St. Paul’s.
-The late Fr.
-William Killion served St. Paul for numerous years and later returned to the area to St. Paul’s Mission parish, to be the first pastor of St. Timothy’s in Lady Lake.
+Fr.
+William Killion served St. Paul for numerous years and later returned to the area to be the first pastor of St. Timothy’s, St. Paul’s mission parish.

 In 1988, before an extensive renovation of the present church was finished, the parish was stunned by the sudden death of its Pastor, Fr.
 Philip Stegeman.

 During St. Paul’s long history, the Parish of St. Lawrence in Bushnell, and the Parish of St. Timothy’s in Lady Lake were established through St. Paul’s missionary endeavors.